Requirements to the source selection:

 The contact quality can be very high.
 A disadvantage can be that the contact may not be located physically close to the optimum position and that it requires longer cable or PCB trace runs.

-electromechanical actuators are mechanical contacts moved via electronic control means, for example motorized switches or relays.
-The latter have the advantage that the contacts may be posittioned in close proximity to the ideal position, often hermetically encapsulated, partly filled with inert gas, and that they come in small sized casings with highquality contacts.
-Costs may be considerably high.
+Electromechanical actuators are mechanical contacts moved via electronic control means, for example motorized switches or relays.
+The latter have the advantage that the contacts may be positioned in close proximity to the ideal position, often hermetically encapsulated, partly filled with inert gas, and that they come in small sized casings with highquality contacts.
+Costs can be considerably high.